On T List of Movie Reviews

 case, I'll accuse the film of being a rip-off.

-Why it's a compelling picture is the lack of explanation that made Travis Bickle do what he did.
-Sure, there's a
+Why it's so compelling to watch is the lack of explanation that made Travis Bickle do what he did.
+Sure, there's

-need for some direction in his life, but what are the driving forces that shaped it?
-The film doesn't explain or answer very
+a need for some direction in his life, but what are the driving forces that shaped it?
+The film doesn't explain

 All in all, Taxi Driver is a shocking picture in terms of how easy anyone can be like Travis Bickle.